 Kir-Yianni’s vineyards are in two appellations, Naoussa and Amyndeon, where Xinomavro is the only allowed grape variety.
 There are two other appellations, Rapsani and Goumenissa, in which Xinomavro is a required part of the blend.
 All four appellations, or Protected Designations of Origin (PDOs*), are in northern Greece, where the grape originates from.

-In a few days spent visiting the region we tasted about 40 Xinomavros, including some older vintages and verticals.
-We tasted a few more wines at the DWCC masterclass with Yiannis Karakasis, the newest Greek Master of Wine who wrote his research paper on Naoussa.
+In a few days spent visiting the region we tasted about 40 Xinomavros, including verticals and some older vintages.
+We tasted a few more wines at the masterclass** with Yiannis Karakasis, the newest Greek Master of Wine who wrote his research paper on Naoussa.

 While a lot of stylistic differences, in my view, could be be attributed to winemaking techniques and vineyard practices, and the sample wasn’t big enough to draw definitive conclusions about the soils impact, some regional differences emerged: